BuckWoody/PresentationsAndBlogs/SQLtoPostgres/00_-_Pre-Requisites.md

 The **PostgreSQL for the SQL Server Database Professional** workshop is taught using the components listed below.
 You should install and configure each section *before* attending the workshop — there will not be time to complete setup during class.
 Note that in this pre-requisite, and in the entire course, you will switch between using various graphical clients and also various command-line tools.
 This is inefficient, but will help you get familiarized with multiple tools.

-*All examples in this workshop use Microsoft Windows as the base operating system.
-PostgreSQL runs natively on Windows, Linux, and macOS; the hands-on exercises will work on any platform, but screenshots and path examples reference Windows and will not work on Linux, Mac or other platforms.
+*All examples in this workshop use Microsoft Windows, Linux, Containers or Cloud Platforms as the base operating system.
+PostgreSQL runs natively on Windows, Linux, and macOS; the hands-on exercises will work on any platform, but screenshots and path examples my reference Windows .
 Also note that we are standardizing on Postgres 17 to be consistent with instructions and screenshots at the time of course creation.*

+- Installing the Course Systems on [Linux Pre-requisites are here](https://github.com/BuckWoody/PresentationsAndBlogs/blob/master/SQLtoPostgres/00_-_Pre-Requisites-Linux.md).
+- Installing the Course Systems on [Containers Pre-requisites are here](https://github.com/BuckWoody/PresentationsAndBlogs/blob/master/SQLtoPostgres/00_-_Pre-Requisites-Container.md).
+- Installing the Course Systems on [Cloud Platforms Pre-requisites are here](https://github.com/BuckWoody/PresentationsAndBlogs/blob/master/SQLtoPostgres/00_-_Pre-Requisites-Cloud.md).

 (**Note:** You will find a series of graphical commands below if you want a GUI installation)